PolySync/oscc/boards/tests/brake_controller_r0.md

 # Brake Controller Revision 0 Test Plan

-The tests for the Brake control module are split into three parts: Bench, installation and integration testing.
+The tests for the Brake Control module are split into three parts: Bench, installation and integration testing.
 The bench tests ensure the module itself functions as expected and the installation tests ensure the module is integrated correctly.